The GET

 microservice are defined in calculator/calculatorapi

 .
-This naming convention is intended to facilitate with type-ahead code completion.
+This naming convention is intended to facilitate type-ahead code completion.

 The standard Client